 West London Clinic

 I am a highly experienced Clinical Psychologist with over 10 years experience working in the NHS.
-Having completed my clinical psychology training in 2006, I worked with people across the lifespan, presenting with a range of both mental health and physical health difficulties, to work towards the changes and goals they have identified.
+Having completed my clinical psychology training in 2006, I worked with people across the lifespan, presenting with a range of both mental health (for example, OCD, health anxiety, panic, depression, low self-esteem) and physical health difficulties (for example, adjusting to illness, management and loss) to work towards the changes and goals they have identified.
 People often come to therapy for support with anxiety related difficulties, low mood, depression, stress, adjustment and bereavement related problems and my aim is to support and facilitate the changes needed to reduce distress and improve quality of life.
 I am particularly interested in working with people in a relational way – understanding how the relationship with self and others is developed and maintained and how this affects the individual in their day-to-day interactions, their past and future.